 The specific name officinalis refers to the medicinal properties of this species.
 Read more on the page Traditional medicine.

 This tree is valued for its seed oil, called abrasin oil or Chinese wood oil.
 Because of its similarity to tung oil, which is extracted from a near relative, the tung oil tree (Vernicia fordii), the oils from the two species are often treated together as ‘tung oil’.

 Traditionally, this oil is utilized to manufacture paints, Chinese black ink, and lamp oil, for waterproofing cloth and paper, and for caulking and painting ships.
 It was also formerly used for insulating electric wires.
 (Source: Protabase – Plant Resources of Tropical Africa – prota.org)

 In the 1200s, Venetian explorer Marco Polo wrote: “The Chinese take lime and chopped hemp, and these they knead together with a certain wood-oil; and when the three are thoroughly amalgamated they hold like any glue, and with this mixture they paint their ships.
 The wood-oil is derived from a tree called tong-shu.”

-Today, the main usage of the oil is in the production of paint and ink, while low-quality oil is processed into soap or linoleum.
+Today, the main usage of the oil is in the production of paint and ink, whereas low-quality oil is processed into soap or linoleum.
 Growing environmental awareness has led to an increased usage of the oil from both species as a lining in food, beverage, and medicine containers.
 After extraction of the oil, the press cake is a good fertilizer.

 More pictures of this species may be seen on the page Plants: When the mu tree is flowering.
 Its medicinal usage is described at Traditional medicine.